 Gently remove all retractors and check for any gauze left in the abdominal cavity [1].
 Using a one-milliliter syringe, administer 1-2 milliliters of warm sterile saline in the abdominal cavity, and reposition the liver correctly [2].

-SCOPE: Talent removing retractors ensuring no gauze remains.

 SCOPE: Talent administering sterile saline and repositioning the liver.

 Close the muscle layer with a 3-0 (Three-Oh) silk suture using the simple running suture technique [1].
 Make secure square knots with at least three throws at both ends to ensure the sutures hold [2].